The homology of $\mathrm{tmf}$: Calculation of

-which is locally a split injection, again by the degeneration of the AHSS.
 Our goal will be to produce a map $\mathcal{F}(MU) \to \mathcal{V}$, for $\mathcal{V}$ the eight-dimensional vector bundle constructed in the previous section, such that the composite is an isomorphism.
 We will construct the map, and check that it is an isomorphism on the cuspidal curve over $\mathbb{Z}/2$.